machinetranslate/machinetranslate.org/history/petr-troyanskii.md

 The method suggested coding and interpreting grammatical functions using universal symbols.
 The interlingual grammatical rules were based on Esperanto.
-In the same years, [Georges Artsrouni] (history/georges-artsrouni.md) independently filed a patent in Paris.
+In the same years, [Georges Artsrouni](/people/georges-artsrouni.md) independently filed a patent in Paris.

+Troyanskii dedicated almost two decades of his life to the mechanization of translation.
+He put forward such ideas as:
+* pre- and post-editing of the text
+* automatic bilingual dictionary
+* coding scheme for interlingual grammatical correspondences

 Troyanskii entered the University of St. Petersburg but did not finish it due to World War I.
 Later he studied at the Institute of Red Professors.

 He taught social sciences and the history of science and technology.
-He considered mechanizing translation the cause of his whole life.